 to the online home of the EVAA

-- Skiers should be dressed in layers.
-A moisture wicking under layer, an insulating layer, and a windproof outer layer are typically appropriate.
+2. Children should be dressed in layers.
+A moisture wicking under layer, an insulating layer, and a windproof layer are typically appropriate.
 Each layer should be breathable.
-For extra cold days add an additional layer.

-- Try avoid cotton because it has little insulation capabilities and once it gets wet, it stays wet (either through sweat or falling in the snow) and can create an uncomfortable experience.
+6. Try avoid cotton because it has little insulation capabilities and once it gets wet, it stays wet and can create a miserable experience.

-Due to very poor conditions at Lebanon Hills, the EVAA Cross-country ski session will have a location and time change for Sunday, January 21st.
-We will move to the Hyland Park Reserve in Bloomington (10145 Bush Lake Rd, Bloomington, MN 55438) where they have snowmaking equipment and will meet from 11:45 to 1:00.
-Please try to arrive at 11:30 so we can start skiing at 11:45.
-We apologize for having to meet at the earlier time but it is the only availability for group skiing on Sunday.
+Due to un-skiable conditions at Lebanon Hills, our first EVAA Cross-country ski session will move to the Hyland Park Reserve in Bloomington (10145 Bush Lake Rd, Bloomington, MN 55438) where they have snowmaking equipment.
+We will meet from 11:45 to 1:00.
+We apologize for having to meet at the earlier time but due to the high demand we have to take the time assigned to us.

 There are a couple of things to be aware of at Hyland:

 Check the map on the EVAA cross country ski program webpage for details on where to meet at Hyland.

 More details on how to prepare for the first session will be provided but we wanted to give you advance notice about the time and location change.